This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - 14. Donate Unwanted Items

 - 17. Use A Rollout Basket For Toilet Papers

 - 18. Glass Jars

 21 Seriously Smart Linen Closet Organization Ideas

 This hanger can accommodate your iron, sanitizer, and perfume spray right behind your closet door.
-It not only make your linen closet clutter-free but also provides you with space for accessories that aren’t fitting on your closet shelves.
+It not only makes your linen closet clutter-free but also provides you additional space for accessories that don’t fit on your closet shelves.